 Various organizations, often in a collaboration with others which have subject matter expertise in one or more specifc areas of the practical implications of the GDPR have come up with such strategic approaches.
 As a matter of fact, this is also part of the whole GDPR reality.
 The GDPR foresees Data Protection Impact Assessments.

-Step 1: GDPR awareness
+GDPR compliance step 1: EU GDPR awareness

 Obviously organizations need to be aware of the GDPR and its implications.
 That’s part of what we do in this overview and, as mentioned, there are quite some organizations that lack awareness and/or won’t be ready.